The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 back to top

-C Richardson and M. Merry ed., Making Household: the account book of Sir Thomas Puckering of Warwick and London, Dugdale Society, forthcoming 2012
+- C. Richardson and M. Merry ed., Household Account Book of Sir Thomas Puckering of Warwick, 1620: living in London and the Midlands, Dugdale Society, 2012 http://www.dugdale-society.org.uk/Main.html

 Some recent chapters and articles